replaceitem/carpet-discarpet/docs/Examples.md

 ```

-## If you dont trust your server members as much
+## If you don't trust your server members as much
 ```py
 __config() -> {'scope'->'global','bot'->'BOT'};